This story was first published on Dec 9, 2014 and updated on Jan 8, 2018.

 There are about 15 stalls on the ground floor that sell these delicacies, so you can pick and choose items from various shops.
 Some shops also sell basic provisions such as onions and ginger, as well as takeaway containers and plastic bags.

 Expect prices to fluctuate in the leadup to Chinese New Year.
-As a gauge, prices start from $2 and upwards for 1kg of dried shrimp, to $28 for a 500g packet of frozen shark's fin.
-A can of abalone starts at $26.80.
+As a gauge, prices start from $20 and upwards for 1kg of dried shrimp, to $70 for a 1kg of processed frozen shark's fin.
+A can of abalone starts at $25.
 While most items are pre-packed, some ingredients such as dried flower mushrooms, dried scallop and spiky sea cucumber, are also sold loose.
 They can be bought in desired amounts and are priced by weight.

 Where: Victoria Wholesale Centre, 101 Kallang Avenue.